XAITK/xaitk-saliency/docs/api_docs.rst

 Saliency Heatmap Generation
 ----------------------------

-These interfaces comprise a family of siblings that all perform a similar transformation, but requiring different standard inputs.
+These interfaces comprise a family of siblings that all perform a similar transformation, but require different standard inputs.
 There is no standard to rule them all without being so abstract that it would break the concept of interface abstraction, or the ability to substitute any arbitrary implementations of the interface without interrupting successful